yegor256/blog/_posts/2014/oct/2014-10-12-who-is-software-architect.md

 As a project manager, you should regularly evaluate the results of your architect.
-Remember, the quality of the product your team is working on is his personal (!) reponsibility.
+Remember, the quality of the product your team is working on is his personal (!) responsibility.
 Any problems you see are his problems.
 Don't be afraid to blame him and punish him.
 But, always remember that in order to make your punishments productive you should give your